maseev/narwhal/README.md

 ---
 Here are some examples of using annotations to mark fields of the mapped class.
 Here are couple of reasons why you would like to write the following class as it is.
-First - fields of the mapped class and columns in the database table might have different names, so it quite obvious that you need to use annotations in order to match your fields of the class with table's columns.
+First - fields of the mapped class and columns in the database table might have different names, so it's quite obvious that you have to use annotations in order to match your class fields with table columns.
 Second - you are probably in a very verbose mood :).
 Notice, that your entity class has to have a default constructor, so Narwhal would be able to create an instance of that class.